bfaissal/JMaghrebCFP/README.md

     export OPENSHIFT_MONGODB_DB_HOST="YOUR_MONDO_DB_HOST"
     export OPENSHIFT_MONGODB_DB_PORT="YOUR_MONDO_DB_PORT"
-    export OPENSHIFT_MONGODB_DB_PASSWORD="PASSWORD USED FOR THE USER admin"
+    export OPENSHIFT_MONGODB_DB_PASSWORD="PASSWORD USED FOR THE USER admin" export OPENSHIFT_DATA_DIR="REPOSITORY where uploaded images will be held" export TMPDIR="REPOSITORY WHERE TEMPORARY FILES ARE STORED"

 if you have a mail grid account, wich you want use in order to send notificatoins, you can  define those variables ( optional):